justinwaddy/TROP/README.md

 $$\tau = \frac{\sum_{i,t} W_{it}\bigl(Y_{it}(1) - Y_{it}(0)\bigr)}{\sum_{i,t} W_{it}}$$

-Unlike [SC](https://www.mit.edu/~jhainm/synthpage.html) ([Abadie et al., 2010](#references)) and [SDID](https://github.com/Daniel-Pailanir/sdid) ([Arkhangelsky et al., 2021](#references)), TROP accommodates **general assignment patterns** in which units can move into and out of treatment, and there is no requirement of staggered adoption.
-Note this package requires simulatenous treatment adoption, but future implementations will implement general assignment patterns.
+Unlike [SC](https://www.mit.edu/~jhainm/synthpage.html) ([Abadie et al., 2010](#references)) and [SDID](https://github.com/Daniel-Pailanir/sdid) ([Arkhangelsky et al., 2021](#references)), TROP accommodates general assignment patterns in which units can move into and out of treatment, and there is no requirement of staggered adoption. **Note this package requires simulatenous treatment adoption, but future implementations will implement a general assignment pattern.**

 ### The Outcome Model